MingwieJin/Hello-World/README.md

 # Hello-World
-Quite a noob coder;
+Quite a noob coder;/n
-Come here for learning;
+Come here for learning;/n
-Glad to meet you here!
+Glad to meet you here!/n